nurbekturanov/Telegram-Bot/README.md

-# Telegram-Bot
-Here You can find many telegram bots which I created! (from zero to hero)
+# Here you can see the screenshots of this project.